(Last Updated on : 05/08/2013)

 gods are the eternal deities appearing to be sovereign and different, but in reality are aspects of the same Brahman

 , the supreme God.
 Indian Gods are the Hindu deities in a number of incarnations.
 Hindu religion has several Gods and Goddesses that are worshipped by the inhabitants of India.
 As per the Hindu belief, the God and Goddesses are living beings of a separate macrocosm.
 Apart from various Gods, the people of India also worship a large number of Goddesses.
 The Goddesses are worshipped in almost all places in India.
 They are prayed in various forms in the country.
 Some of the major Goddesses of India

 He is the God of Creation, an important parivara or family deity among the Hindus.
-He is seen with four heads representing four Vedas, which is also called the four `Yugas`.
-Seated on a lotus, Lord Brahma`s `vahana` is the swan.
-It is believed that he was born from the naval of Lord Vishnu
+He is seen with four heads representing four Vedas

 , Kurma avatar

 Lord Shiva is the God of destruction and is highly revered among the Gods of India.
 He is greatly worshipped in the form of `linga` or phallus that is built on a pedestal.
 Enormous energy of the creator is denoted by the `linga` which absorbs the creator Brahma, Vishnu and Gayatri Devi

 in its heart.